-- Profits and losses stemming from exchange rate differences, including profits and losses attributable to hedge accounting. - Profits and losses attributable to heage accounting.
-Profits and losses stemming from financial instruments where bedre accounting is applied. - hedge accounting is applied.Profits and losses stemming from derivatives where hedge - accounting is not applied.
+- Profits and losses stemming from exchange rate differences, including profits and losses attributable to hedge accounting. - Profits and losses stemming from financial instruments where hedge accounting is applied. - Profits and losses stemming from derivatives where hedge accounting is not applied.